Coming up soon!

 MomoCon Game Days are open to all, almost always free to attend, and in conjunction with local stores and venues that are awesome for open play throughout the year, not just on a game day!

-Over the past decade, MomoCon On Tour has consistently averaged 2-4 gaming events each year.
 Previous locations include Wastelands and Anime-zing Escape game shops, Giga-Bites and Cool Hands cafes, and other event spaces at Georgia Tech and the Riverside EpiCenter near Six Flags.
 While Tabletop Game Days are the most frequent type of gaming events, we have hosted video game tournaments, Esports events, and retro gaming events covering a variety of titles and genres.

 In addition to the standard events, we at MomoCon like to tantalize you with a plethora of assorted offerings and alternative events that you might not see anywhere else.
 MomoCon volunteer Photographers will be on hand for most of these events to take photos of participants attending and cosplaying at the event.
 Photos will be available online after the event at no charge, via the MomoCon Flickr.